 This parameter determines your workspace size in kilobytes and is the amount of Windows memory allocated to the workspace at APL start-up.
+MAXWS is specified as an integer number followed optionally by the letter k, m or g (in upper or lower case) to indicate kilobytes, megabytes or gigabytes.
+If omitted, the default is kilobytes.

 The default value is 16384 (16 Mb).
 If you want a larger (or smaller) workspace you must change this value.
 For example, to get a 64 MB workspace:

-MAXWS=65536
+MAXWS=64m